ywarezk/node-advanced-nds/README.md

 - Sunday June 27th, 2021 - 9:00 - 12:30 - **online**
 - Wednesday June 30th, 2021 - 9:00 - 12:30 - **online**

+## Things you wanted to learn in Javascript

+- async - await
+- Promise
+- error-first callback
+- callback hell
+- by reference or by value
+- this
+- oop
+- prototype

 ## Prerequisites

 - NPM